Comparative study of methodologies to compute the intrinsic Gilbert damping: interrelations, validity and physical consequences: Spin response methods

 In Fig.~\ref{fig:alpha}c, we compare the results obtained with this approximated method with the ISM described before, for the different values of SOI scalings.
-For the bulk transition metals we investigate, the approximation is extremely good, since the SOI is relatively small and the spin pumping mechanism is suppressed.
+For the bulk transition metals we investigate, the approximation is very good, since the SOI is relatively small.
 In fact, even when the SOI is scaled one order of magnitude higher, the results of the XC-TCM are still very good.

-Nonetheless, the deviation increases with increasing $\lambda_\text{SOI}$, suggesting that systems containing heavy elements should be treated carefully within this approximation.
-The approximations described above do not take into account the damping enhancement originating from spin pumping, which may worsen the agreement with the ISM results.
+The formulas in Eq.~\eqref{xctcm} show that we have arrived at the bottom of the triangle in Fig.~\ref{fig:diagram}.
+These forms do not involve an integral over energy, which simplifies substantially the calculation of $\alpha$.
+For that reason, they are suitable for first-principles approaches (e.g., Refs.~\onlinecite{Ebert:2011gx,Mankovsky:2013ii}).
+This concludes our investigations of the spin response methods.
+In the next section, we take a different path to calculate the Gilbert damping.